FAQs

 Do you replace our IT provider or managed service provider (MSP)?

-No. BrightShield works alongside your existing IT provider or MSP.
+No. BrightShield complements your existing IT provider rather than replacing them.

-We focus on security visibility, guidance, and ongoing awareness, helping identify risks, prioritise fixes, and improve security habits.
-If you have an IT partner, we’re happy to collaborate or provide clear recommendations they can help implement.
+We focus on security visibility, clear guidance, and ongoing awareness.
+If you already have an IT partner, we’re happy to collaborate with them or provide clear, prioritised recommendations they can help implement.

 Features & Benefits